 Troubleshooting

 The WLAN range of the ESP microcontrollers is limited.
-The ESP32 with the firmware Brautomat32pIO offers the best performance under identical conditions.
 The current WLAN signal strength is displayed under System -> Reset.
 The closer the value is to zero, the stronger the signal.
 Values from -50dBm to -75dBm are very good.
-A value lower than -80dBm is bad and leads to problems.
-In brewery kitchens with weak WLAN signal strength, the PID interval can be increased to 7000ms, for example, to reduce the amount of data.
-Only an active browser should be used when the signal strength is weak (see Server Sent Events below).
+A value less than -80dBm is bad and will cause problems.
+In brewery kitchens with weak WiFi signal strength, the PID interval can be increased to 7000ms, for example, to reduce the amount of data.
+If the signal strength is weak, only an active browser should be used (see Server Sent Events below).
 A suitable location for the Brautomat in the WLAN (or an additional repeater) is important.
-A good signal strength does not necessarily result in a higher and more stable data transfer rate, but in most cases it does.
+A good signal strength does not necessarily, but in most cases, result in a higher and more stable data transfer rate.

-The Brautomat web interface is based on the bootstrap framework 4.6 with Javascript.
-The required files (css, js and fonts) are stored in the flash memory of the Brautomat.
+The web interface from Brautomat is based on the bootstrap framework 4.6 with Javascript.
+The required files (css, js and fonts) are in the flash memory of Brautomat.
 This has an advantage and a disadvantage.
 The advantage is that no internet connection is required to load the necessary files when brewing.
-The disadvantage is that in the local WLAN, the Brautomat must provide each connected browser with the framework files in compressed form once when the connection is established.
-If, for example, a file is not transmitted correctly and only very slowly due to weak WLAN signal strength, the web interface will not function correctly.
-In this case, the web interface does not build up correctly (it then looks like a text page) or incompletely (the tables remain empty).
-In most cases, it is sufficient to reload the web page (Ctrl-Shift-R).
+The disadvantage is that in the local WLAN the Brautomat has to provide the framework files compressed to each connected browser once when the connection is established.
+If a file is not transmitted correctly and only very slowly because of weak WiFi signal strength, for example, the web interface will not work correctly.
+In this case, the web interface does not build correctly (it then looks like a text page) or is incomplete (the tables remain empty).
+In most cases, reloading the website (Ctrl-Shift-R) is sufficient.

 After a firmware update, the Brautomat should always be switched off and the browser cache deleted.

-The Brautomat is tested on Win11 with MS Edge and Firefox in the latest version, as well as on iOS devices with MS Edge and Safari.
-MS Edge is the preferred browser during development.
-Regardless of the browser, the automatic audio playback for the toasts messages (audio) must be activated for the address of the Brautomat.
+The Brautomat is tested on Win11 with MS Edge and Firefox in the current version, as well as on iOS devices with MS Edge and Safari.
+MS Edge is preferred during development.
+Regardless of the browser, automatic audio playback for the Toasts messages (audio) must be activated for the address of Brautomat.
 The address of Brautomat should also be included in the exceptions in blocking browser plugins.
 Outdated browsers (e.g. IE8) are not supported.

-Server Sent Events & energy saving plans and automatic blocking of clients
+Server Sent Events & Power Plans and auto-lock clients

 Recipe import

-The recipe import cannot import recipes with PDF, image attachments or very long texts or explanations due to the limited memory.
-For MaischeMalzundMehr recipes, importing in kbh2 and then exporting in the Brautomat format is a simple and good solution.
+Due to limited memory, the recipe import cannot import recipes with PDFs, image attachments or very long texts or explanations.
+For MashMalzandMore recipes, importing into kbh2 and then exporting in the format Brautomat is a simple and good solution.
 Recipes from Brewfather can also be imported.

 AutoTune